ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.5.4**

+- Attempted fix for Mostly-Tame Mimic tier weighting inordinately preferring the highest-weighted tier available.
+	- Reworked internals of this item.
+Each mimic's selected item is now tracked individually, instead of keeping a list of counts.
+This appears to have also reduced the need for the LagLimit config option.

 **1.5.3**

 - Fixed missing load request for R2API.UnlockableAPI.